-City staff in Planning and Growth Management educate developers about the City's tree-related policies, regulations and guidelines as part of their review of Environmental Impact Statements and Tree Conservation Reports in the development review process and as a part of the implementation of the "large property" component of the Urban Conservation Tree By-law (UTCB) (see Section 4.2.2).
-City staff in Forestry Services educate landowners, developers and City staff from other departments through their review of project plans and enforcement of the Municipal Trees and Natural Areas By-law, as well as the "distinctive tree" component of the UTCB.
+City staff in Planning educate developers about the City's tree-related policies, regulations and guidelines as part of their review of Environmental Impact Statements and Tree Conservation Reports in the development review process and as a part of the implementation of the "large property" component of the Urban Conservation Tree By-law (UTCB) (see Section 4.2.2).
+Forestry staff educate landowners, developers and City staff from other departments through their review of project plans and enforcement of the Municipal Trees and Natural Areas By-law, as well as the "distinctive tree" component of the UTCB.

-In addition, Forestry Services works with community associations, business improvement associations, Scouts and Guides, and others as requested on a range of tree planting initiatives on City lands (described in more detail in Section 4.4.2).
-When resources permit, Forestry Services also provide:
+In addition, Forestry staff work with community associations, business improvement associations, Scouts and Guides, and others as requested on a range of tree planting initiatives on City lands (described in more detail in Section 4.4.2).
+When resources permit, Forestry staff also provide: